Artificial Intelligence in the UAE

-Oil revenues once financed growth; today the government channels that wealth into deep-tech R&D. The open-source Falcon LLM, trained in Abu Dhabi, already beats larger Western models on key benchmarks, signalling that AI in the UAE can compete at the frontier while costing far less to train.
+Oil revenues once financed growth; today the government channels that wealth into deep-tech R&D to ensure that the 2031 AI strategy is achieved.
+The open-source Falcon LLM, trained in Abu Dhabi, already beats larger Western models on key benchmarks, signalling that AI in the UAE can compete at the frontier while costing far less to train.

 Start-ups enjoy subsidised cloud credits and fast-track licences, and the world’s first Minister of State for AI keeps regulation light, so prototypes move swiftly from test bed to market.
 Policymakers worldwide now cite this approach as a template for effective AI in the public sector.